raspibolt/raspibolt/bonus/lightning/rebalance-lnd.md

   $ sudo adduser rebalance-lnd lnd
   ```

-* With the "charge-lnd" user, clone the charge-lnd repository, enter the directory and install the program and required packages using `pip3` (do _not_ forget the dot at the end of the pip command!)
+* With the "rebalance-lnd" user, clone the rebalance-lnd repository, enter the directory and install the program and required packages using `pip3`

   ```sh
   $ sudo su - rebalance-lnd